Hopp til hovedinnhold

 • Offer small sips with meals, not between them

-• Tap water is fine for babies over 6 months in countries with safe water supplies (including Norway and the UK)
+• Tap water is fine for babies over 6 months in countries with safe water supplies (including the US and UK)

 • Water does not need to be boiled after 6 months in countries with safe tap water